lucaslorentz/caddy-docker-proxy/README.md

 		caddy.reverse_proxy={{upstreams}}
 ```

-Caddy will use service dns name as target, swarm takes care of load balancing into all containers of that service.
+Caddy will use service DNS name as target or all service tasks IPs, depending on configuration **proxy-service-tasks**.

 ### Containers
 To proxy containers, labels should be defined at container level.
 On a docker-compose file, that means labels should be outside deploy, like: